JohnIrvine1433/ThemeMaster/README.md

 Thanks to **choo t** for the theme update script used to install/update the supported themes
 Contributions from **JohnIrvine**

-## Updates
-Added an uninstaller.
-Be mindful that you can remove stock themes with this.
-Currently no way to reinstall them via ArkThemes.

 ## Regarding [JohnIrvine](https://github.com/JohnIrvine1433) ArkThemes Fork
 Fork evolutions :
 - Automatic theme collection management from GitHub repository (default set to Jetup13).